SkafteNicki/dtu_mlops/projects/projects.md

 - [ ] Create a git repository
 - [ ] Make sure that all team members have write access to the github repository
-- [ ] Create a dedicated environment for you project to keep track of your packages
+- [ ] Create a dedicated environment for you project to keep track of your packages (using conda)
 - [ ] Create the initial file structure using cookiecutter
 - [ ] Fill out the `make_dataset.py` file such that it downloads whatever data you need and
 - [ ] Add a model file and a training script and get that running
-- [ ] When you have something that works somewhat, remember at some point to to some profiling and see if you can optimize your code
 - [ ] Remember to fill out the `requirements.txt` file with whatever dependencies that you are using
-- [ ] Write unit tests for some part of the codebase and calculate the
-- [ ] Get some continues integration running on the github repository
-- [ ] Use either tensorboard or wandb to log training progress and other important metrics/artifacts in your code
 - [ ] Remember to comply with good coding practices (`pep8`) while doing the project
+- [ ] Do a bit of code typing and remember to document essential parts of your code
+- [ ] Setup version control for your data or part of your data
+- [ ] Construct one or multiple docker files for your code
+- [ ] Build the docker files locally and make sure they work as intended
+- [ ] Write one or multiple configurations files for your experiments
+- [ ] Used Hydra to load the configurations and manage your hyperparameters
+- [ ] When you have something that works somewhat, remember at some point to to some profiling and see if you can optimize your code
+- [ ] Use wandb to log training progress and other important metrics/artifacts in your code
+- [ ] Use pytorch-lightning (if applicable) to reduce the amount of boilerplate in your code

 ### Week 2

+- [ ] Write unit tests related to the data part of your code
+- [ ] Write unit tests related to model construction
+- [ ] Calculate the coverage.
+- [ ] Get some continues integration running on the github repository
+- [ ] (optional) Create a new project on `gcp` and invite all group members to it
+- [ ] Create a data storage on `gcp` for you data
+- [ ] Create a trigger workflow for automatically building your docker images
-- [ ] Setup and use Azure to train your model
+- [ ] Get your model training on `gcp`
-- [ ] Played around with distributed data loading
+- [ ] Play around with distributed data loading
-- [ ] (not curriculum) Reformat your code in the pytorch lightning format
+- [ ] (optional) Play around with distributed model training
+- [ ] Play around with quantization and compilation for you trained models

+### Week 3

-- [ ] Deployed your model using Azure
+- [ ] Deployed your model locally using TorchServe
 - [ ] Checked how robust your model is towards data drifting
-- [ ] Deployed your model locally using TorchServe
+- [ ] Deployed your model using `gcp`

-### Week 3

-- [ ] Used Optuna to run hyperparameter optimization on your model
+- [ ] Monitored the system of your deployed model
-- [ ] Wrote one or multiple configurations files for your experiments
-- [ ] Used Hydra to load the configurations and manage your hyperparameters
+- [ ] Monitored the performance of your deployed model

 ### Additional

 - [ ] Revisit your initial project description.
 Did the project turn out as you wanted?
 - [ ] Make sure all group members have a understanding about all parts of the project
-- [ ] Created a powerpoint presentation explaining your project
+- [ ] Create a presentation explaining your project
 - [ ] Uploaded all your code to github
+- [ ] (extra) Implemented pre-commit hooks for your project reposatory
+- [ ] (extra) Used Optuna to run hyperparameter optimization on your model

+## Exam and Presentation

+The exam includes:
+*	6 min presentation
+*	10 min discussion

+For the presentation we are going to keep a fairly strict format to get the exam rolling.
+Therefore, please create a presentation with the following 5 slides (+- 1 slide if you need it):

+1. Problem description: What problem is your model trying to solve?
+2. Model description: What kind of model are you using?
+3. Data description: What does your data look like (where did you get it from, size)?
+4. Framework: How did you include the framework that you choose to work with?
+5. Use case: Show something from the course that you think you did very well!
+    As this is a practical course you are also free to give a live demo.
+Examples:

+    * Did you really use the cookiecutter structure?
+    * Did you make good use of `gcp` for your project?
+    * Show (live) that you have deployed your model

+The last slide will be used as springboard to talk about how you have used all the other tools taught in the course.
+Please have both your presentation and webpage with your project github repository and the main `gcp` account used ready before the exam so we can keep the time plan.